 Then I see a building that reminds me of my old primary school chapel.
 I still can't decide which creeps me out more.
 I pick up a small stick from the ground to use as a weapon in case things go wrong.
 Nine-year-old me thinks this is badass.
 Current me is shitting himself.

 Is that a dog bowl?
-I love dogs, but I don't need bunch of Mr Burns-esque hounds mauling me to sloppy slithers.
+I love dogs, but I don't need a bunch of Mr Burns-esque hounds mauling me to sloppy slithers.

 Looks like nobody's home.